-TORONTO, June 12 (Reuters) - Canadian home prices rose in May but the pace of 12-month home price appreciation decelerated slightly, the Teranet-National Bank Composite House Price Index showed on Thursday.
+TORONTO, May 14 (Reuters) - Canadian home prices rose in April and the pace of 12-month home price appreciation accelerated slightly, the Teranet-National Bank Composite House Price Index showed on Wednesday.

-The index, which measures price changes for repeat sales of single-family homes, showed national home prices rose 0.8 percent last month, a modest reading compared to historical May readings for what is traditionally one of the strongest sales months of the year.
+The index, which measures price changes for repeat sales of single-family homes, showed national home prices were up 0.5 percent last month, a modest reading compared to the usual spring surge and following a flat March.

-Prices were up 4.6 percent from a year earlier, a slowdown from April's 4.9 percent price gain.
+Prices were up 4.9 percent from a year earlier, an acceleration from March's 4.6 percent price gain.

-(Reporting by Andrea Hopkins; Editing by Frank McGurty)
+(Reporting by Andrea Hopkins Editing by W Simon)